haripen/KneeExt/README.md

 # KneeExt
-A simple Matlab function for simulating a concentric leg-press knee extension task.
+A ready to go Matlab function for a physics-based simulation of a concentric leg-press knee extension task.

 Harald Penasso & Sigrid Thaller*